PetrochukM/HParams/README.md

 The simple example above can be extended to create a configuration file.
 For example below, it shows how you might go about configuring a machine learning training run.

-With this approach, this configuration file will make it clear which hyperparameters are set and where.
-This improves overall readability of the configuration file.

 ```python
 import config